The Special Decontamination Areas and the Intensive Contamination Survey Areas

 1. The Special Decontamination Areas and the Intensive Contamination Survey Areas

-2. Basic concept for practitioner of decontamination activities
+2. Basic concept for implementer of decontamination activities

 3. The Special Decontamination Areas